liliana-sanfilippo/bibtex-ts-parser/README.md

-# BibTeX JS Parser
+# BibTeX TS Parser

-A BitTeX parser implemented in TypeScript (ESNext) adapted from the [bibtex js parser](https://github.com/yepengding/bibtex-js-parser)
+I adapted the JS Parser from [bibtex js parser](https://github.com/yepengding/bibtex-js-parser).
+Now in TypeScript (ESNext).

 Transforming a BibTeX file to an object in memory or a semi-structured file on disk.